enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/FrontEnd/css-animation.md

 - 7. `animation-fill-mode`
 - 8. `animation-play-state`

-order of time values
+if value is time value, like 0.5s, 2s.
+Order of values is

-1. first value: `animation-duration`
+- 1. first value: `animation-duration`
-2. second value: `animation-delay`
+- 2. second value: `animation-delay`

 order of other values